 And use the Serilog message template DSL to associate named properties with log events:

 Not using Serilog?
-Seq has support for other popular .NET logging frameworks including SLAB, log4net and NLog.
+We think you should give it a try, but Seq also has support for other popular .NET logging frameworks including SLAB, log4net and NLog.
 You can find instructions on our wiki.